cognizant-ai-labs/rio-paper/README.md

 # rio-paper
 Code and supporting materials for the ICLR 2020 RIO paper

 This repository contains all the source codes to reproduce the experimental results reported in paper "Quantifying Point-Prediction Uncertainty in Neural Networks via Residual Estimation with an I/O Kernel", which is published in ICLR 2020.
+(Arxiv Link: https://arxiv.org/abs/1906.00588)

 Before running the codes, three directories need to be created under the current path:
 ```./Datasets/``` - contains the original datasets downloaded from UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets.php?format=&task=reg&att=&area=&numAtt=&numIns=&type=&sort=nameUp&view=table)